dauhoangganh/ADXL382_Pico_Streamlit_Example/README.md

 **Software:**
 1. The pretrained model *`best_model.keras`* found in folder *`model`* was trained on the data obtained from a specific stepping motor of the infusion pump.
 If you use a different motor with different set-up, you must prepare your own dataset, re-train the model/create your own ML model.
-   The code for data-processing, Ml model creation, evaluation can be found here.
+   The code for data-processing, ML model creation & evaluation can be found here.
 You can process your data and make your own ML model with the notebook template.
   [stepping_motor_fault_classification_model.ipynb](https://github.com/dauhoangganh/ADXL382_Pico_Streamlit_Example/blob/main/stepping_motor_fault_classification_model.ipynb)
 2. Flash adxl382_spi.uf2 file to pico.
 The adxl382_spi.uf2 file can be found [here](https://github.com/dauhoangganh/ADXL382_SPI_raspberry_pico/blob/main/build/adxl382_spi.uf2)